Antheraea paphia

 This species is variable, with at least 44 identified ecoraces, populations adapted to varied ecological conditions and food plants.
-Ten ecoraces are used for silk production and have been studied to obtain data about their life cycles and silk characteristics.Hansda, G, et al. (2008).
-Ex-situ stabilization and utility prospects of Jata ecorace of tropical tasar silkworm Antheraea mylitta Drury.
-International Journal of Industrial Entomology 17(2) 169-172.
+Ten ecoraces are used for silk production and have been studied to obtain data about their life cycles and silk characteristics.
 Some ecoraces are so well differentiated that they do not interbreed in nature, though they are not genetically distinct and can be bred in captivity.